commitd/invest-server/documentation/docs/ui.dev-ui-extension.md

 draft: false
 ---

-Invest plugins are packaged a JAR files and deploued through the Invest Server.
+Invest plugins are packaged as JAR files and deployed through the Invest Server.
 Invest UI Plugins are not different.
-As such they have to `two project`, the first is the web project (written for example in Javascript or Typescript, HTML, CSS) and the second is a Java module which defines the plugin.
+As such they have `two project`, the first is the web project (written for example in Javascript or Typescript, HTML, CSS) and the second is a Java module which defines the plugin.

-Here we will discuss process from the Web perspective in detail, assuming a modern web development stack based on create-react-app.
-The Java side is covered in the [elsewhere](../server/dev-ui-extension), which uses a very simple file based `index.html` with `script` tags to illustrate the process.
+Here we will discuss the process from the Web perspective in detail, assuming a modern web development stack based on create-react-app.
+The Java side is covered [elsewhere](server.dev-ui-extension.html), which uses a very simple file based `index.html` with `script` tags to illustrate the process.

-If you are developing UI component you should read both, but perhasp start with the one that corresponds to your web development approach.
+If you are developing UI component you should read both, but perhaps start with the one that corresponds to your web development approach.

 ## Which web development approach?